benzai10/bzt-website/content/blog/using-mu4e-and-offlineimap/index.md

 just `config`.

-I followed the Gmail settings instructions from the page mentioned above and... yeah right, it didnt' work.
+I followed the Gmail settings instructions from the page mentioned above and... yeah right, it didn't work.
 But I was determined to not give up too early.
 Since I tried to set up email on Emacs several years ago, I've learned a lot about Emacs and I've gained much more confidence that I would be able to handle the possible obstacles on